 If you’re Beesponsible, you’ve already taken bee-friendly actions at home.
 Now, make your voice heard beyond your backyard — in your community and your country.
 The challenges to bees and pollinators are real, and now’s the time to take action.
 Your elected officials need to hear from you.
 Here’s how.

 The use of certain types of systemic pesticides — known as neonicotinoids — threaten the health and existence of bee populations.
 Enter your zip code below to send an email to your congressional representatives and senators, urging them to support H.R.
 1337 Saving America’s Pollinators Act of 2019.
 This bill cancels eight specific bee-toxic pesticides, including neonicotinoids, and establishes a review and cancellation process for all pesticides that are potentially harmful to pollinators.

 Urge your local officials to take meaningful actions for bees and other pollinators in your own municipality.
-Choose from three different emails to send — just click the boxes below and copy/paste into your own email program.
+Choose from four different emails to send — just click the boxes below and copy/paste into your own email program.
 To find the email addresses of your local elected officials, simply visit your city, county, town or local government web page.